julot424/julot424/README.md

 # 💫 About Me

-🔭 Currently working on cool software projects and small apps
-👯 Open to collaborate on creative programming challenges
+🔭 Currently working on Beyond the ice, my cool serious game 👯 Open to collaborate on creative programming challenges
 🤝 Looking for guidance on algorithms, optimization, and best practices
 🌱 Learning & experimenting with **Java, C#, SQL, PHP, HTML, CSS**, and **design patterns**